gaengeviertel/radio/readme.md

 ## background

-Thanks to corona / covid19 all events were canceled.
-Still in need of sharing music the idea of a radio came together and this is the finished product.
+Thanks to covid19 all social events were canceled.
+Searching for a way to connect humans and to share music, talks and thoughts, the idea of a decentralized radio came together and this is the final product.

 ## structure